 The last Labour Government legislated for the introduction of a tobacco products display ban as part of the Health Act (2009).
 The Coalition Government implemented the ban on the display of tobacco products in large stores in 2012 and in small shops in 2015.

-- Display of product is necessary to allow adult consumers to make an informed choice based on availability, price and brand from the wide range of tobacco products on the market.
+The TMA opposed and continues to oppose the prohibition on the display of tobacco products, because we believe that displays are necessary in order to allow adult consumers to make informed choices about the products they wish to consume based on availability, price and brand from the wide range of tobacco products on the market.

-- The costs of the proposed legislation will impact adversely on thousands of small retailers and the communities they serve.
-Product display above the counter is essential to retailers to keep products secure and retail efficiency reasons e.g. speed up transaction times and reduce the need for extended verbal communication.
-Tobacco is a high value FMCG product and the most requested FMCG product with approximately 10.6 m 1 smokers in the UK regularly buying tobacco products.
+Since its introduction, the display ban has adversely affected thousands of small retailers and the communities they serve.
+Product display above the counter is essential to retailers.
+It enables them to keep products secure and maintain retail efficiency standards, e.g. speed up transaction times and reduce the need for extended verbal communication.